Biographies of Prominent

 Annette May Thorup Tull

-Annette May Thorup Tull established the first interpreting training program at Salt Lake Community College in Salt Lake City, Utah, in the fall of 1990.
-Annette became active in politics while working as a Sign Language interpreter, interpreter instructor, and American Sign Language teacher, supporting Senate Bill 41, certifying interpreters, and Senate Bill 42, providing American Sign Language the same status as a foreign language.
-As a result, both bills were passed in 1994.
-Annette is credited with working with the Utah Deaf community to expand interpreting services and get American Sign Language recognized as a foreign language.
+Annette May Thorup Tull played a significant role in the advancement of American Sign Language (ASL) and interpretation services.
+In the fall of 1990, she established the first interpreting training program at Salt Lake Community College in Salt Lake City, Utah.
+Annette was actively involved in politics while working as a Sign Language interpreter, interpreter instructor, and ASL teacher.
+Her efforts supported Senate Bill 41, which aimed to certify interpreters, and Senate Bill 42, which aimed to provide ASL the same status as a foreign language.
+Her work paid off when both bills were passed in 1994.
+Annette is credited with working with the Utah Deaf community to expand interpreting services and get ASL recognized as a foreign language.

 She married Fred Michael Tull on May 4, 1967, in the Salt Lake Temple in Salt Lake City, Utah (Obituary).
 They had five children: Kimberly Ann, Karlus Pulley, Michelle Lynne, Omar Munoz, and Jason Michael.